+major repair and insulation work.
+We identified all the existing technical problems and heat loss conditions of our buildings and facilities and forwarded our request to the relevant organisations and officials.
 Unfortunately, we were not able to get the funding as the budget cost for that year was already high, and our application submission was late.
-In 2020, we resubmitted our reguest, and this time we were able to receive a total of 750 million MNT for our 1st building.
+In 2020, we resubmitted our request, and this time we were able to receive a total of 750 million MNT for our 1st building.
 With this funding we were able to replace eight doors and 229 windows, improved the 1930 m2 roof, performed full insulation and overhaul work of 4056 m2 of the facade and 560 m2 of the foundation of the building.
 The renovation and insulation of our school has resulted in energy savings of up to 43%.
-It significantly reduced our CO{2} and fine particle emissions, and the lifetime of our school building has been extended by at least Another beneficial feature of the project was that it provided us with a supervising engineer who checked the quality of work.
+It significantly reduced our CO2 and fine particle emissions, and the lifetime of our school building has been extended by at least 30-years.
+Another beneficial feature of the project was that it provided us with a supervising engineer who checked the quality of work.
 He also supported us by conducting capacity building training for our support team that consisted of school administrators, teachers, staff and parents.
-When the support team was completing the monitoring and evaluation process, we realized that the external environment of our school was very polluted, and that we needed to create a habit for properly disposing of our waste. cacy plan.
+When the support team was completing the monitoring and evaluation process, we realized that the external environment of our school was very polluted, and that we needed to create a habit for properly disposing of our waste.
+To address this situation, we used the "parents monitoring and evaluation methodology" which helped us to develop and implement a recycling upgrade training and advocacy plan.
 For example, we placed 174 bins in classrooms, and 24 bins in corridors.
-We provided training to 58 groups of parents, and we conducted nine types of advocacy activities.
-THE LIFETIME OF OUR SCHOOL BUILDING HAS BEEN EXTEND-ED BY 30-YEARS.
+We provided training to 58 groups of parents, and we conducted nine types of advocacy activities

+THE LIFETIME OF OUR SCHOOL BUILDING HAS BEEN EXTENDED BY 30-YEARS.